CemYz-ux/LegalHawk.Frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.

+## Setup

+Run `npm install` in the root path of this project to install all required libraries, before starting the Development server.

 ## Development server

+Run `ng serve -o` for a dev server.
+This will automatically navigate you to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.